Wes Mountain/The Pharmaceutical Journal

 By the end of this article, you should be able to:

-• Understand the components of the General Pharmaceutical Council’s assessment framework;
+- Understand the components of the General Pharmaceutical Council’s Common Registration Assessment framework;

 Introduction

-In the run up to the General Pharmaceutical Council (GPhC) registration assessment, it is common for foundation trainees to feel overwhelmed by the scale of content that must be covered, but with good preparation, you can effectively take control and improve your chances of success.
-This article outlines six steps that can break the task down into manageable stages, using the various components of the GPhC registration assessment framework as your guide.
+In the run up to the General Pharmaceutical Council (GPhC) Common Registration Assessment, it is normal for foundation trainees to feel overwhelmed by the scale of content that must be covered, but with good preparation, you can effectively take control and improve your chances of success.
+This article outlines six steps that can break the task down into manageable stages, using the various components of the GPhC Common Registration Assessment framework as your guide.
 It will also walk you through example questions, showing how the assessment framework can be applied to pharmacy practice, and provide tips and advice on the ‘single best answer’ question format used in the exam.

 Step 1: Download, read and understand the GPhC assessment framework

-If you have not done so already, your first step should be to download a copy of the GPhC assessment framework and work through the online sample questions[1].
-It will also be helpful to have it to hand as you read through this article.
+If you have not done so already, your first step should be to download a copy of the GPhC common registration assessment (CRA) framework and the Standards for the initial education and training of pharmacists[1].
+Both of these documents will be helpful to have to hand as you read through this article.

-The GPhC exam consists of two papers: part 1, which focuses on calculations, and part 2, which covers everything else.
-The GPhC registration assessment framework contains all of the learning outcomes tested by the registration assessment.
-It is organised into two knowledge themes:
+The GPhC exam consists of two papers: part 1, which focuses on calculations, and part 2, which covers the safe and effective pharmacy care of the public.

 Step 3: Prepare adequately for calculations questions

-It is important to highlight the third outcome in section 10.2.3 ‘Use pharmaceutical calculations to verify the safety of doses and administration rates’.
-Pharmaceutical calculations form part 1 of the GPhC exam paper and the topics are highlighted in the box below.
+It is important to highlight learning outcome 32 ‘Accurately perform calculations’.
+Part 1 of the GPhC exam paper is designed to focus explicitly on this learning outcome and the calculation topics are highlighted in the box below.

 Box 1: Topics for part 1 of the GPhC registration exam (calculation paper)

 It is vital to practice samples of these questions from the GPhC website so that you are familiar with the format and the online platform you will be using on the day.
-The calculations paper is not the focus of this series, but a range of useful resources from the Royal Pharmaceutical Society, The Pharmaceutical Journal and other organisations and training providers are listed at the end of this article.
+Links to these are questions can be found at the end of this article.
+The calculations paper is not the focus of this series, but a range of useful resources from the Royal College of Pharmacy, The Pharmaceutical Journal and other organisations and training providers are listed at the end of this article.

 Revision tip: remember the real-world context behind calculations questions